 A Great Tip On Boiling Potatoes

 There is no right or wrong way to boil a potato.
 But if you are going to boil a whole potato with the skin on, you are likely going to be boiling it for a long time to get it completely cooked.
-When in hurry, peel potatoes before chopping them in quarters and dropping them in boiling water.
-This method cooks the potatoes very quickly and you will have fork tender potatoes in roughly 12-14 minutes.
+When in a hurry, peel potatoes before chopping them in quarters and dropping them in boiling water.
+This method cooks the potatoes very quickly and you will have fork-tender potatoes in roughly 12-14 minutes.

 Remove from heat and drain completely.
 Cool to room temperature before mashing or using as desired.

 1. Fry Aromatics And Spices - Heat oil in medium-sized cast iron or non-stick frying pan.
 (It is important to not use steel as the fish will stick to it).
 Add the fennel seeds, chilli and garlic.
 Saute until caramelized.

 2. Wilt the Spring Onion - Add spring onion and cook it briefly (30 seconds maximum) to wilt and soften it.
 This removes the bite of the allium and prevents it from weeping liquid in the fish cake later.